LAB02-Research/HASS.Agent/README.md

 [Translating](https://github.com/LAB02-Research/HASS.Agent/wiki/Translating)

-You can add to an existing language, or suggest a new one.
+You can work on an existing language, or suggest a new one.

-Thanks to [POEditor](https://poeditor.com) for providing a free opensource license!

 ----

 ### Wishlist

-List of things I want to add somewhere down the road (basically a personal to-do notepad):
+A summary of things I want to add somewhere down the road:

  * **Notifications**: add 'critical' type to attract more attention
  * **Notifications**: history window